Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Partition structures and likelihood representation

-A canonical distribution on partitions is the \emph{Ewens--Pitman sampling formula}:
+A widely used distribution for random partitions is the \emph{Ewens--Pitman sampling formula}: it assigns to any particular $\pi = (\pi_{1}, \dots, \pi_{\len}) \in \P$ the probability

-with $C(\pi)$ combinatorial (see \eqref{psf explicit}), $\alpha \in [0,1)$ and $\theta > -\alpha$.
-The associated predictive rules correspond to a \emph{Chinese restaurant process} (CRP) with parameters $(\alpha, \theta)$: each new element joins an existing group with probability proportional to the group size (discounted by $\alpha$), or starts a new group with probability proportional to $\theta + \alpha k$, where $k$ is the current number of groups.
+with $C(\pi)$ a combinatorial coefficient (see \eqref{psf explicit}), $\alpha \in [0,1)$ and $\theta > -\alpha$.
+The factor multiplying $C(\pi)$ in \eqref{PSF} is the \emph{exchangeable partition probability function} (EPPF) of the two-parameter Poisson--Dirichlet distribution \citep{pitman1995exchangeable}, while the coefficient $C(\pi)$ accounts for the number of set partitions having block-size sequence $\pi$.
+The associated predictive rules correspond to a \emph{Chinese restaurant process} (CRP) with parameters $(\alpha, \theta)$: each new element joins an existing group with probability proportional to the group size (discounted by $\alpha$), or starts a new group with probability proportional to $\theta + \len \alpha$, where $\len$ is the current number of groups.
 See \citet{pitman2006combinatorial} for background.